ICD-Code R00.3: Pulseless electrical activity, not elsewhere classified

-The electrical pulses of your heart were still present, but your heart still stopped beating.
-There are many different reasons for this kind of cardiac arrest.
+The electrical impulses of your heart were still present during the cardiac arrest, but your heart still stopped beating.
+A cardiac arrest can have various causes.
 The heart itself may be diseased.
 Disorders in other organs or serious injuries can also cause cardiac arrest.

 Additional indicator